Sulavjung/gatsbyPersonalSite/src/content/blogPost/Horrible Week of Front End Submission.md

 slug: horribleWeek
 Genera: Personal
 Status: Completed
-Cover_Image:NONE
+Cover_Image: NONE
 Description: Be my gues to know what I did for the second last week of April.
 tags:
   - Personal
   - Ubuntu